jlacar/jlacar.github.io/agile/make-sense-of-points.md

 What?
 So Velocity is a dimensionless quantity?!

-(checks notes) scrum.org says that it's an "indication of the amount of Product Backlog turned into an Increment of product."
+(checks notes) And earlier, scrum.org said that it's an "indication of the amount of Product Backlog turned into an Increment of product."

 Are we supposed to amalgamate those into "Velocity is a dimensionless indication of the amount of Product Backlog turned into an increment of product"?

 Now we have Velocity as a "dimensionless indication of the amount"?
-Looking up the meaning of amount, it's defined as
+Looking up amount, it's defined as

 > the quantity of something, especially the total of a thing or things in number, size, value, or extent.

 That last word, extent, might be something there.
 Extent, as in the amount of pain, confusion, and frustration this exercise is causing me?
-Yeah, I'm feeling quite a bit of that right now.
+Yeah, I'm feeling that to quite an extent right now.

 So is that how we're supposed to quantify Velocity?
 With dimensionless indications of amount like "a lot", "a little", "a bit", or "a bunch"?

     "We delivered _a lot_ of stories this increment."

     "We completed _a bunch_ of stories that the customer needed."

     "We had _a few_ bugs that escaped into production."

-Well, at least it makes sense, but I don't think it's going to fly, and certainly not in a math equation.
+Well, at least that makes sense, but I don't think it's going to fly, and certainly not in a math equation.

 Let's take yet another tack.
 The [agilealliance.org entry on Velocity](https://www.agilealliance.org/glossary/velocity/) says